 SWEDEN.
 The number of beds in Swedish hospitals keep decreasing and at the same time the poplation keeps increasing.
-Anybody understands that nothing good can come of this.
+Anybody can understand that nothing good can come of this.

 Out of all the developed countries in OECD Sweden has the lowest number of hospital beds.
 In 1994 there were 5,2 beds for 1 000 inhabitants, in 2006 it was 2,9/1 000 and in 2017 it had dropped to 2,2/1 000.
 There’s two reasons for this: medical achievements that make the time a patient is registred shorter so you don’t need as many beds and that wards are closed because of a lack of nurses (especially during the last six years).